CGC LAWSUIT ALERT: Levi & Korsinsky Notifies Canopy Growth Corporation Investors of a Class Action Lawsuit and Upcoming Deadline

-NEW YORK, June 8, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Canopy Growth Corporation ("Canopy Growth" or the "Company") (NASDAQ: CGC) of a class action securities lawsuit.
+NEW YORK, June 15, 2023 /PRNewswire/ --Levi & Korsinsky, LLP notifies investors in Canopy Growth Corporation ("Canopy Growth" or the "Company") (NASDAQ: CGC) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Canopy Growth investors who were adversely affected by alleged securities fraud between May 31, 2022 and May 10, 2023.
 Follow the link below to get more information and be contacted by a member of our team: